-- 10.1 All outdoor lighting, excluding lighting for security purposes only, shall be designed and sited to minimise light pollution.
+- 10.1 All outdoor lighting, including security and car park lighting shall be designed and sited to minimise light pollution.
 Outdoor lighting shall use full cut-off light fittings.
 Any up-lighting of buildings should be carefully designed to keep night time overspill and glare to a minimum. - 10.2 A full cut-off light fitting allows no light to be directed upward.
 No light dispersion or direct glare is allowed to shine at or above a 90-degree, horizontal plane from the base of the fixture.
 The lens/diffuser should not project beyond housing and minimal light should be emitted above 80 degrees as per Figure 1.